nccataquis-mcl/nccataquis-mcl/README.md

  - :sparkles: Hi!
 I'm Nathaniel C. Cataquis or you can call me Nath.
  - 🎓 Second-year Computer Science Student at Mapúa Malayan Colleges Laguna.
- - 🎲 Inspiring Game Developer.
+ - 🎲 Aspiring Game Developer.
  - 🎮 Gamer by blood.

 ## ❗ Interests